-This two-year pilot program is a self-directed, economic incentive program for owners of locally designated historic properties.
+The City of Beverly Hills' Mills Act Program is a self-directed, financial incentive program for owners of locally-designated historic properties.

-A Mills Act Contract is a 10-year contract between the owner of a City designated landmark property and the City of Beverly Hills.
+A Mills Act Contract is a 10-year contract between the owner of a landmark property listed on the Local Register of Historic Properties and the City of Beverly Hills.
 The purpose of a Mills Act Contract is to provide property tax relief for an owner in return for the long-term maintenance and preservation of the property’s historic features and character.

-On October 18, 2011, the City Council adopted Resolution No. 11-R-12838 authorizing implementation of a two-year pilot program for the Mills Act within the City of Beverly Hills and establishing a contract and fiscal cap of this program.
+- On October 18, 2011, the City Council adopted Resolution No. 11-R-12838 authorizing implementation of a two-year pilot program for the Mills Act within the City of Beverly Hills and establishing a contract and fiscal cap of this program, through December 31, 2013.

 Click on the following links for more Information: